-No. Your home warranty is a separate product that’s typically sold by a home warranty company, not a property insurance company.
-Equipment breakdown coverage is simply an upgrade for your homeowners insurance policy.
+A home warranty is a separate product that’s typically sold by a home warranty company, while equipment breakdown coverage is an additional coverage for your homeowners insurance policy.

-Home warranties are also more expensive than equipment breakdown coverage, costing anywhere from a couple hundred to a thousand dollars a year, and you’re typically only covered for equipment that’s specifically listed in your warranty.
-With an equipment breakdown endorsement, your coverage is for all applicable property in your home.
+Home warranties are more expensive than equipment breakdown coverage, costing anywhere from a couple hundred to a thousand dollars a year.
+Home warranties also only cover appliances that are specifically listed on your warranty.
+With an equipment breakdown endorsement, coverage extends to all applicable property in your home.

-Additionally, home warranties are typically bound by a contract — typically up to a year — whereas equipment breakdown coverage lasts as long as your home insurance policy is in force.
+Lastly, home warranties are bound by a contract — typically up to a year — whereas equipment breakdown coverage lasts as long as your home insurance policy is active.